neoceph/Cpp_development_framework/readme.md

 - Organizes codes on a separate src directory where headers and sources have corresponding headers and sources directory

 ## Packing installer
+1. Assigning a git tag is easy
+    - `git tag -a v1.0.3 -m 'Version 1.0.3 - Feature 1`
+    - `git tag` lists all the available tags
+    - Check other `git tag` details [here](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
-1. Build the code
+2. Build the code
     - create a directory named 'build' with `mkdir build`
     - change to build directory with `cd build`
     - copy the configure.sh to build directory with `cp ../configure.sh .`
     - execute configure .sh with `./configure.sh`.
 You may need to change executable permission with `chmod +x configure.sh`
     - compile the code `make -j $(nproc)`.
 The  `$(nproc)` part of the code identifies the number of cpus and use all of them to compile the code.
-2. From within the build directory issue `cpack` command to create installer.
+3. From within the build directory issue `cpack` command to create installer.
 All the .sh, .tar.gz, and .tar.Z files are the installer in different format.

 ## Changing the name of the project
 - Project name needs to be changed in two places